Part 7 - Parameter Studies¶

 These two average scalars are not recorded during the simulation, we will have to compute them from the available data.

-Refer to the chapter "Using the Analysis Editor" in the User Guide for more information on datasets.
+Refer to the chapter "Analysing the Results" in the User Guide for more information on charts.
 You can find it in the

 doc/ directory of your OMNeT++ installation.